Horrors of war: US, UK munitions ‘cause birth defects in Iraq’

 US and UK weapons ammunition were linked to heart defects, brain dysfunctions and malformed limbs, according to a recent study.
 The report revealed a shocking rise in birth defects in Iraqi children conceived after the US invasion.

+US Defense Department responded to the report by claiming that there are no official reports indicating a connection between military action and birth defects in Iraq.
 "We are not aware of any official reports indicating an increase in birth defects in Al Basrah or Fallujah that may be related to exposure to the metals contained in munitions used by the US or coalition partners,” a US Defense Department spokesperson told the Independent.
 “We always take very seriously public health concerns about any population now living in a combat theatre.
 Unexploded ordnance, including improvised explosive devises, are a recognized hazard.”
 An UK government spokesperson also said there was no "reliable scientific or medical evidence to confirm a link between conventional ammunition and birth defects in Basrah.
 All ammunition used by UK armed forces falls within international humanitarian law and is consistent with the Geneva Convention."